mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

 are ready to begin.
 Materials: As Book 1 indicates, a wide variety of materials are desirable during your adventures.
 For this particular adventure, lined notebook paper, pencils and pens, and graph paper are especially helpful.
-Everyone should have a pair of six- sided dice.
+Everyone should have a pair of six-sided dice.
 The referee should have a folder or notebook to keep records of the group's progress; the complete adventure should probably take quite a few sessions of play.

 CHARACTER GENERATION

 The first step in playing Traveller is to generate characters.
 Book 1 provides complete information on character generation, and each player should generate his